 Ticks and fleas usually hide in tall grasses and bushes.
 They are good at hiding under a dog’s thick coat.
 You have to carefully check their fur, especially the region around the mouth, inside ears, neck, etc. Learn how to remove ticks and fleas here!

 It is transmitted through ticks and an instant sign is Lameness.
 Lyme disease results in swelling of the joints, lymph nodes, lethargy, and appetite loss.
 It is a fairly common disease in dogs.
 This disease is known to affect the kidneys and cause kidney failure if it’s not treated on time.

 Dehydration is a very common problem in dogs during the summer season.
-Dog get dehydrated due to shortage of water in the body.
+Dog gets dehydrated due to a shortage of water in the body.
 If your dog is dehydrated, you would notice symptoms such as lethargy, weakness, difficulty in breathing, dry skin, and sticky gums.